-Saoirse compliments her practice with her passion for international human rights work.
+Saoirse compliments her practice with her interest for international human rights work.
 This began as a legal researcher at the Humanitarian Law Centre in Belgrade and advising in the foreign policy department in Washington D.C. for the late Senator Ted Kennedy.
 Adapting her advocacy skills from the court-room to the field, Saoirse is regularly posted on OSCE election monitoring missions in ex-Soviet states.
 Saoirse has also acted as pro-bono counsel in refugee camps in Chios, Greece following the EU-Turkey deal.

 - Asylum and Immigration